tyler58546/pmp-a330-fbw-compatibility/README.md

 Report any issues you find with this mod [here](https://github.com/tyler58546/pmp-a330-fbw-compatibility/issues).
 ## Installation
-1. Install the A32NX mod (development version)
+1. Install the A32NX mod (stable version)
 2. Install the Project Mega Pack A330
 2. Download the latest release from [here](https://github.com/tyler58546/pmp-a330-fbw-compatibility/releases).
 3. Drag and drop into community folder